giftakari/Angular-Quickstart/README.md

-# Let Series on Angular
+# Leture Series on Angular

 ## What is this?